scarrozzo/pcontroller/README.md

 ### Description:

-A python useful tool for system administrators and malicious persons :).
+A python useful tool for system administrators and malicious people :).

 It allows you to run scheduled jobs on a remote server via github.
 Once launched on the remote server, it continuously retrieves python modules to be run together with the scheduling of them from a github repository and executes them at run-time without having to re-launch the tool.